223311/nosleep/README.md

 **Designed By $@nk@R**
 Version 1.0-RELEASE

-don't hover mouse in few second,make it auto. you can download nosleep.exe or download jar(if you have in enterprise n/w) file.
+don't move mouse in few second,make it auto. you can download nosleep.exe or download jar(if you have in enterprise n/w) file.
 Thanks to creator who has created exe file.